 Theatre in Education tours

-We are delighted to have commissioned successful three Theatre in Education tours of 'I Love You, Mum - I Promise I Won't Die' in 21/22, in London/SE, Scotland and Oldham schools.
+We are delighted to have commissioned three Theatre in Education tours of 'I Love You, Mum - I Promise I Won't Die' in 23/24, in Scottish, London and Worthing/Brighton schools.

 In July 2016 the DSM Foundation commissioned Mark Wheeller to adapt ‘I Love You, Mum – I Promise I Won’t Die’, to take into schools, colleges and the community as a Theatre in Education tour.
 From Spring term 2017 and for the following three spring terms, Stopwatch Theatre with a cast of four professional actors took performances of the play, followed by interactive drug and alcohol education workshops, into schools across London.
 In spring 2020 this powerful production was taken on by Wizard Theatre, following the closure of Stopwatch, and by the end of the tour reached more than 50,000 young people, as well as parents, carers and professionals at public performances.